 210mm F4.5 Xenar, coated, barrel with diaphragm.
 Beautiful glass.
 Chrome plated brass barrel.
 Many bladed diaphragm. $180.
 This came in with an 180mm Xenar lens and a Beattie Portronic camera.
 I have parts for this camera on my VIEW CAMERAS web page.
 Those parts are at no charge if purchased along with both Xenars.

-210mm F9 Computar in Compur shutter.
+210mm F9 Computar in Copal shutter.
 This lens is a double anastigmat lens that covers 11X14 with much better resolution than any 210mm Dagor.
 The only other similar focal length lenses that will cover 11X14 with such quality are the Schneider 210 S-A, the 210 Super Symmar-XL and the 200 Grandagon, and they are 6-7# heavier, 20 times larger, and much more expensive.
-One of the best lenses ever made in one of the best shutters ever made.
-Note that this shutter has click stops at 1/3 stop intervals--just like your light meter!
-Great performing lens in smooth working shutter.
-Felt-lined metal lenscap for the front.
-Custom made felt-lined metal lenscap for the rear.
+This Computar is one of the best lenses ever made in its original configuration in a Copal shutter with F-stop scales for 210mm and 370mm.
+Remove the rear element group to use the front element group as a 370mm lens.
+Great performing lens in smooth working PC synched shutter.
 The Computar has external threads at the lens front.
-I machined a series 7 adapter to screw onto those threads.
-The lens now accepts series 7 filters, or series 8 filters (67mm) with the series 7 to 8 adapter ring.
+The original lens shade is included.
+A 72mm to 77mm filter adapter is included; by using an oversize filter, there will be no vignetting.
 8X10 is the format of choice of many serious photographic artists.
 This lens is the 1st choice of many of those artists.
 It is my 1st choice.
-It is rarely found in this condition in this shutter.
-It's image quality, its coverage and its sharpness are what people like about it. $OLD.
-I leave it up for your information.
-I do have its equivalent in a 305mm focal length--see below.
+It is rarely found in such good condition today.
+It's image quality, its coverage, its light weight and its compact size are what people like about it. $1800

 Lens barrel with diaphragm for 210mm F9 Computar with lens shade, flange and gel filter holder.
-The lens was removed from this barrel and put into a shutter......see above. $100
+The lens was removed from this barrel and put into a shutter. $100

 Lens shade for 210mm F9 Computar.
 A most unusual lens shade; note the threads inside and out.
-This lens shade fits several Computar lenses of various focal lengths.
-Outside diameter threads are 49mm. $50.
-2 available.
+This lens shade fits several Computar lenses of various focal lengths from 150mm up to 360mm.
+Outside diameter threads are 49mm. $60.

 240mm F6.8 IMAGONAL SATZ II or Imagonal lens set 2.
 Uncoated, barrel mount with diaphrapm.
 Front element screws into barrel.
 Rear elements bayonet into barrel.
 You may use any of the rear elements in combination with the front element or by themselves.
 The front element may be used by itself.
 The focal lengths are: 175, 200, 240, 300, 330, 360, 420 and 650mm.
 The name "imagon" is associated with the more modern soft focus imagon.
 I do not know if this is a soft focus lens; I would guess not.
 My best guess is that it is more like a Dagor type double anastigmat lens.
 The lens barrel itself bayonets into the lens flange.
 There is no lens flange.
 I will make a flange for the lens when I find the time or the need.
 The lens glass is very clean.
 There is no separation.
 There are no scratches.
 There is some paint coming off of the lens edges.
 There are 2 somewhat faded light to medium yellow filters.
 The lens, the filter rings and screw on front ID ring are not dented.
 It is in the original lens case with the original information sheet.
 The information sheet for the II was not yet ready, so the information sheet for the Imagonal set I was used and portions overwritten.
 RARE! $500 as is or $800 with a custom made flange.
 This lens is quite usable in addition to being collectable. it is even possible to mount it into a #3 shutter.
 All focal lengths will cover 4X5 and 5X7; 240mm and longer focal lengths will cover 8X10.
 Longer focal lengths will cover even larger formats.